 An employee who is out on FML of absence cannot work during this timeframe for another employer.
 Confirmation of outside employment during an FML absence will be grounds for immediate dismissal.

-Applications for a FML of absence must be submitted in writing to Human Resources.
+Applications for FML must be submitted to The Hatford here.
 Applications should be submitted at least thirty (30) days before the leave is to commence, or as soon as possible if thirty (30) days' notice is not possible.
 Appropriate forms must be submitted to initiate FML and to return the employee to active status.
-In addition to the leave of absence request form, you may be required to complete a medical certification form, which will need to be signed by your or your family member's health care provider.
-These forms are available from Human Resources.
-Failure to submit the form or submission of an incomplete medical certification form may be grounds for delay or denial of leave.
 Misrepresentation of facts concerning the need for a leave of absence may result in disciplinary action, up to and including termination.

 Extended Leave of Absence (ELA)